-Dueling soloists: There is a chance, especially on a busy router, that the soloist election mechanism will fail and allow multiple soloists to be created.
+Dueling Soloists There is a chance, especially on a busy router, that the soloist election mechanism will fail and allow multiple soloists to be created.
 This was first discovered when multiple TI processes would arise and try to control the console, a situation known as "dueling TIs".

 To guard against this, a gate that creates a soloist must maintain a mapping of the soloist GID and kill its local soloist if another soloist appears that has a lower slot number (details when we get into mappings).
+(Actually, you always need a mapping for a soloist because the g_req (solo) is a one-time event.
+If the current soloist dies, a new election needs to be held but the kernel doesn't do this automatically.

-Note: Soloist elections are independent per Gate ID.
+Soloist elections are independent per Gate ID.

-Note: In a booting router with one flash card, all soloists appear on the slot with the flash card (unless that slot is not "eligible" to run a particular soloist - controlled by configuration information).
+In a booting router with one flash card, all soloists appear on the slot with the flash card (unless that slot is not "eligible" to run a particular soloist - controlled by configuration information).
 This is merely because that slot gets the code running first.